 - Managing limited storage space

-While convenient, lossy files compromise quality.
-The better your sound system, the easier it will be to notice imperfections in compressed files.
-Details that give music richness and depth are often stripped away.
+While convenient, lossy files reduce quality.
+The better your sound system, the easier it is to notice imperfections in compressed files.
+Details that give music richness and depth are often removed.

 For casual listening, MP3s and AACs are fine.
-But for audiophiles or anyone investing in quality speakers and headphones, lossy formats may feel flat and unsatisfying.
+But for audiophiles or anyone investing in quality speakers and headphones, lossy formats may sound flat and unsatisfying.

 Audio quality is often measured by bit rate—the amount of data transferred per second.